Skip to content

 What it looks like

-You share enough context that I can trace the system end to end: how the roadmap is built, how work is scoped and reviewed, who decides tradeoffs, and what’s on fire.
-Include whatever helps—org shape, recent incidents or postmortems, how AI-assisted work is reviewed and merged, and links to relevant docs or repos.
+You share enough context that I can trace the system end to end: how the roadmap is built, how work is scoped and reviewed, who decides tradeoffs, and what is on fire.
+Include whatever helps: org shape, recent incidents or postmortems, how AI-assisted work is reviewed and merged, and links to relevant docs or repos.

 I map the flow of decisions and work, pressure-test ownership and WIP, and surface where governance is implicit.
 You get the written diagnostic and the fork: stop or proceed to reset.